andersonmann/Desafio-Web-Sicredi/README.md

 # Prove Sicredi selection

-This code was developed to selection proccess of Sicredi
+This code was developed to the selection of Sicredi.

 ## Getting Started